Kruci-no/BurgersEquationC1Computations/README.md

 - Folder Utils mainly contains Input/Output settings.

-- Folder ChafeeInfante contains code specifically dedicated to Chafee-Infante:
+- Folder Burgers contains code specifically dedicated to Burgers:
-   - Folder ChafeeInfante\ChafeeInfanteVecField containing C0 and C1 vector fields used in rigrous integration
+   - Folder Burgers\ChafeeInfanteVecField containing C0 and C1 vector fields used in rigrous integration
-   - Folder ChafeeInfante\GallerkinProjections containing method to produce strings, used in IMap class, for Gallerkin projection of the Chafee-Infante equation.
+   - Folder Burgers\GallerkinProjections containing method to produce strings, used in IMap class, for Gallerkin projection of the Burgers equation.